idee24/apollo_android/README.md

 3. **Input Prediction Features:** Navigate to the feature collection screen and input the relevant data points.
 4. **View Predictions:** After entering the data, view the prediction results on the results screen.
 Analyze the time series graph and review the model's performance metrics.

 ## Future Work

 - Integrate more advanced machine learning models to improve prediction accuracy.
 - Expand the dataset to include more recent and comprehensive terrorism data.
 - Implement additional features such as real-time data updates and notifications.
-- Optimize the app for performance and usability across a wider range of devices.
+- Optimize the app for performance and usability across a wider range of devices(react_native).

 ## Contributions

 This project was developed as a collaborative effort.
 Contributions, suggestions, and improvements are welcome.
 Please submit pull requests or open issues on the GitHub repository.

 ## License